 Autism was first described by psychiatrists Leo Kanner in 1943 and Hans Asperger in 1944.
 Since then, the definition and diagnostic criteria of autism have evolved, and knowledge is growing about the biological – primarily genetic – mechanisms involved.
 In the 1980s, British psychiatrist Lorna Wing rejected the idea that autism is a binary condition (either present or absent) and suggested that it is more akin to a series of symptoms whose intensity can be situated on a continuum.
-For example, if we consider the criterion of social communication deficits, these may vary from difficulties establishing interactions with others to severe social withdrawal.
-By adopting this new approach, Lorna Wing suggested that autism occurs more frequently than initially thought.
+For example, if we consider social communication impairments, these may vary from difficulties establishing interactions with others to severe social withdrawal.
+Based on this new approach, Lorna Wing suggested that autism occurs more frequently than initially thought.

-The classification and diagnosis of ASD are constantly evolving.
-It is now included in the broad category of neurodevelopmental disorders, like attention deficit disorder (with or without hyperactivity – ADD/ADHD), intellectual disability, developmental coordination disorder or specific learning disorder.
-Neurodevelopment refers to all the mechanisms that guide the way in which the brain develops, orchestrating the brain's functions (motor, executive, sensory integration, language, emotional, reasoning, behavioral, etc.).
-It is a dynamic process influenced by biological, genetic, socio-cultural, affective and environmental factors.
+The benchmark classifications (ICD and DSM) and diagnosis of autism are constantly evolving.
+The condition is now included in the broad category of neurodevelopmental disorders, like attention deficit disorder (with or without hyperactivity – ADD/ADHD), intellectual disability, developmental coordination disorder or specific learning disorder.
+Neurodevelopment refers to all the mechanisms that guide the way in which the brain develops, orchestrating the brain's functions (motor, executive, sensory integration, language, emotional, reasoning, etc.).
+It is a dynamic process influenced by genetic and environmental factors.
 Neurodevelopment begins very early on, before birth, and continues until adulthood.
 This process of maturation changes the child's capacities on a daily basis.
-The pace at which it occurs depends on the individual, but it includes various essential stages.
-Disruption to the process of brain development leads to neurodevelopmental disorders, which manifest as impairments of varying degrees to one or more brain functions.
+Its speed varies among individuals.
+These developmental processes may exhibit a degree of diversity, in some cases leading to a neurodevelopmental disorder.

-- tendency to repeat syllables, words or stereotyped expressions (echolalia)
+- tendency to repeat syllables, words or standard expressions (echolalia)

 - difficulty adapting to changes in routine/environment

-- hyper- or hypo-sensoriality (to sounds, light, smells, tastes etc.)
+- sensory hyper- or hyposensitivity (to sounds, light, smells, tastes, etc.)

-Unfortunately, it is only very recently that these associated disorders have been taken into account in research.
-They are indeed extremely important, both for understanding the origin of ASD and for improving the support of the individuals affected.
+Unfortunately it is only very recently that these associated conditions have been taken into account in research – despite the fact that they are extremely important when it comes to both understanding the origins of autism and improving support for patients.

-Currently no drug therapy has proven to be effective in treating the symptoms of autism.
-Treatment of ASD is exclusively symptomatic (it treats the symptoms rather than the origins of the disorder) and involves tailored non-drug treatment strategies that may include speech therapy, psychoeducation and psychomotor therapy.
+Treatment of autism is exclusively symptomatic (it treats the symptoms rather than the origins of the disorder) and currently involves tailored non-drug treatment strategies that may include speech therapy, psychoeducation and psychomotor therapy.
 These strategies are more effective when applied at an early stage of the individual's development.
-Several therapeutic trials for drug and non-drug treatments are under way to identify more effective therapeutic strategies.
+Several therapeutic trials for drug and non-drug treatments are under way to identify other therapeutic strategies.

 At the Institut Pasteur

-At the Institut Pasteur, the Human Genetics and Cognitive Functions research unit, led by Thomas Bourgeron, a Professor at Université de Paris, is engaged in multidisciplinary research drawing on expertise in genetics and structural and functional brain imaging to elucidate the workings of the brain and neurodevelopmental disorders.
+At the Institut Pasteur, the Human Genetics and Cognitive Functions research unit, led by Thomas Bourgeron, a professor at Université de Paris, is engaged in multidisciplinary research drawing on expertise in genetics and structural and functional brain imaging to elucidate the workings of the brain and neurodevelopmental disorders.
 The unit was the first to confirm the genetic basis of autism when it identified mutations affecting two genes on the X chromosome, NLGN3 and NLGN4X, in 2003.
-Since then, the team has revealed other genes.
+Since then, the team has revealed other genes linked to autism.

 The unit's current research is focused on:

-- identifying new genes associated with vulnerability to ASD;
+- identifying new genes associated with vulnerability to autism and characterizing their particularities;

-- attempting to understand why some individuals are resilient – in other words they have few or no autistic symptoms despite carrying mutations known to be involved in autism.
+- attempting to understand why some individuals are resilient to the severe consequences of certain genetic mutations – in other words they have few or no autistic symptoms despite carrying mutations known to be involved in neurodevelopmental disorders.

 Several projects are being carried out in close collaboration between the Institut Pasteur and the InovAND Excellence Center at Robert Debré Teaching Hospital (part of the Paris Public Hospital Network, or AP-HP), which is led by Professor Richard Delorme.
 The units in the Child Psychiatry Department hold consultations with families to assess children and develop tailored support programs.
 Whole genome sequencing is performed by the Genetics Department (Dr. Anne-Claude Tabet).
-A number of projects are under way to shed light on the recurrence and first signs of autism in young children and the links with identified neuroanatomical and genetic abnormalities.
-If they wish to do so, the child's parents and siblings can also be assessed in the same department (medical and psychiatric history, clinical interview and cognitive assessment), to improve our understanding of how genes associated with autism are passed on within families.
-A specific project on families with more than one person with ASD or neurodevelopmental disorders was recently launched (the "multiplex" families project).
+A number of projects are under way to shed light on the recurrence and first signs of autism in young children and the links with identified neuroanatomical and genetic idiosyncrasies.
+If they wish to do so, the child's parents and siblings can also be assessed in the same department (assessment of medical and psychiatric history, clinical interview and cognitive assessment), to gain insights into how genes associated with autism are passed on within families.
+A specific project on families with more than one person with autism or neurodevelopmental disorders was recently launched (the "multiplex" families project).

-Although there is currently no drug therapy for the main symptoms of ASD, research suggests that the severity of some symptoms can be reduced, even in adults.
-Specific clinical trials in patients with mutations in the SHANK3 gene will soon be carried out.
-Using patient skin cells reprogrammed as neurons (induced pluripotent stem cells or iPSCs), scientists were able to perform high-throughput screening of pharmacological molecules and identify a chemical element, lithium, which may be able to restore the level of expression of the SHANK3 gene.
-A first clinical trial will be set up at Robert Debré Hospital.
-The main aim of this trial is to evaluate the effect of 12 weeks of lithium as a new treatment for social communication deficits in patients with Phelan-McDermid Syndrome (a form of autism in which the vast majority of patients have a mutation in the SHANK3 gene).
-If it has a positive impact on the symptoms of social deficits, this could represent a new avenue for other syndromic forms of autism.
+Although there is currently no drug therapy for individuals with autism or other neurodevelopmental disorders, research suggests that the harmful consequences of some mutations could be reduced, even in adults.
+In 2022, a clinical trial was initiated at Robert Debré hospital with intellectually disabled autistic individuals carrying SHANK3 gene mutations previously identified at the Institut Pasteur.
+Using patient skin cells reprogrammed as neurons (induced pluripotent stem cells or iPSCs), Alexandra Benchoua's team at I-STEM performed high-throughput screening of 202 pharmacological molecules and identified a chemical element, lithium, which may restore the level of expression of the SHANK3 gene.
+The main aim of this randomized clinical trial is to evaluate the effect of 12 weeks of lithium in patients with Phelan-McDermid Syndrome (a form of autism in which the vast majority of patients have a mutation in the SHANK3 gene).
+Its positive impact on the symptoms of social deficits could represent a new avenue for other syndromic forms of autism.
 Therapeutic trials with other molecules are under way, especially as part of the European project AIMS-2-Trials (see below).